Did you know that Microsoft is ending all forms of support for Windows Mobile and Windows CE in 2020?

 What enterprise handheld devices are affected?

-All handheld rugged hardware running Windows Mobile/Embedded CE.
+All enterprise hardware running Windows Mobile/Embedded CE.

 What is the migration path from Windows Mobile/CE to Windows 10 IoT Mobile Enterprise?